Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 the ``"lb"`` and ``"ub"`` bounds) for our simulation function to evaluate via our registered application.

-The following additional instructs libEnsemble's workers to each create and work within a separate directory each time they call a simulation function.
+The following line instructs libEnsemble's workers to each create and work within a separate directory each time they call a simulation function.
 This helps organize output and also helps prevents workers from overwriting previous results:

 .. code-block:: python
     :linenos: